SimoAngelov/EGT_SpaceAdventure/SpaceAdventure_v1.4_LinuxEdition/ReadMe.txt

 2)Set the credits from the credit menu to be updated with the value from the xml file, or set to 0 if the file is not present

+3) Update the credits in View3_Slot after the bonus game ends
+4) Check why Bonus Games behaves strangely when a win occurrs

 TODO:
-Update the credits in View3_Slot after the bonus game ends Check why Bonus Games behaves strangely when a win occurrs
+Fix the TTF in the bonus game